-Ongoing distribution of content does take resources and a big question many marketers ask themselves is what they need to be doing to accurately measure the true ROI of content marketing.
+Ongoing distribution of content does take resources and a big question many marketers ask themselves is what they need to be doing to accurately measure the true content marketing ROI of content marketing.
 This concern with ROI is with good reason.
 According to statistics, a whopping 86 percent of B2B marketers and 77 percent of B2C marketers utilize content marketing.
 They want to be sure these efforts are paying off.

 Mass marketing vs. direct response marketing